-The main reason explaining the difference between the amount of capital calculated under CBRF requirements and equity presented in these financial statements is an additional allowance performed for the purposes of IFRS for loans and other assets and amortisation for property, plant and equipment.
+The main reason explaining the difference between the amount of capital calculated under CBRF requirements and equity presented in these financial statements is an additional allowance performed for the purposes of IFRS for loans and deferred taxation recognised under IFRS.

-During 2010 and 2009 the Bank's capital adequacy ratio was line with regulations.
+During 2011 and 2010 the Bank's capital adequacy ratio was line with regulations.